dangeorge6/Tempus_ML_Proposal/README.md

 ![Basic Sequencing Pipeline](seq_pipeline.png)

--Processing sequencing data requires a computationally expensive set of steps called "secondary analysis" which align and map raw fastq files to a reference genome to produce a BAM file.
+- Processing sequencing data requires a computationally expensive set of steps called "secondary analysis" which align and map raw fastq files to a reference genome to produce a BAM file.
 BAM is a compressed, binary file representing the pieced-together sequenced genome.
 Next, a variant call file is produced (VCF) that represents all the genetic mutations -- Single Nucleotide Polymorphisms (SNPs), nucleotide insertions or deletions (indels).
 Finally, the mutations in the VCF file are cross referenced with third party databases to annotate the VCF with clinical/diagnostic information regarding the mutations (ternary analysis).

 - For business or financial reasons, Tempus would like to perform it's own secondary and ternary analysis on patient sequences rather than outsourcing to third party platforms like illumina BaseSpace Hub.